 Oral management implications

 - Mode of transmission is via airborne transmission or droplet spread (coughing, sneezing, and talking), as well as direct contact with saliva or mucus of infected persons.
 The virus may also spread indirectly when someone with mumps touches an item with contaminated hands and then someone else touches the same item and rubs his/her mouth, nose or eyes.
-Mumps is less contagious than chickenpox or measles.
+While considered highly contagious, mumps is less contagious than chickenpox or measles.

-- Given long-standing provincial immunization programs, mumps is now uncommon in Canada.1 However, unimmunized persons remain at risk of contracting mumps given potential contact with persons from other countries where mumps remains endemic, or with certain religious communities which object to immunization.
+- Given long-standing provincial immunization programs2, mumps is now uncommon in Canada.
+However, unimmunized persons remain at risk of contracting mumps given potential contact with persons from other countries where mumps remains endemic, or with certain religious communities that object to immunization.

 - Healthcare workers, including dental hygienists, should ensure they are appropriately immunized.
 A simple blood test is available to determine immunity status and hence whether adult immunization is indicated.